 Work during 2020–2024

 The work began in 2020 with a reconnaissance of the entire northern part and with some fieldwork.
-The fieldwork has thereafter continued in large scale during 2021 and 2022.
-Prior to the fieldwork, which is planned to be completed in 2023, property owners and other stakeholders along the boundary are contacted.
-The fieldwork includes:
+The fieldwork thereafter continued in large scale 2021–2023 and during this time about forty people have participated in the work in some way.
+Prior to the fieldwork, property owners and other stakeholders along the boundary have been contacted.
+The fieldwork has included:

-- The 5-metre-wide clearing (2.5 metres into each country) is made based on a recommendation from the Nordic Council 1957 (since 1751 there is a formal right to clear 10 metres wide).
-Since the clearing shall be completely free of branches etc., some trees and shrubs outside the clearing will also be cleared and possibly felled.
+• The 5-metre-wide clearing (2.5 metres into each country) has been made based on a recommendation from the Nordic Council 1957 (since 1751 there is a formal right to clear 10 metres wide).
+Since the clearing shall be free of branches etcetera, also some trees and shrubs outside the clearing have been cleared and also felled.
+In total, the clearing on the northern part has covered about 160 kilometres, where some tens of kilometres remain to be cleared during 2024.

 Current work